Peachey-Schoorl/Gunk/dances-in-the-rain/README.md

 # Gunk dances in the rain

 I was planning on taking a shower this morning.
-But first the phone rang, then there was a parcel at the door and next I had some letters to write.
+But first the phone rang, then there was a parcel at the door and next I had some things to write.
 After that, I was hungry and had lunch.
 Thus I ended up sitting around in my dressing gown all morning and I didn’t get to take my shower until it was afternoon.

 That is how Gunk found out what a shower is.

 When she came in, I didn’t hear her at first.
 She must have used the cap-flap, as usual, but the shower made enough noise to hide the sound.
 I did hear the cat, hissing quite loudly, before storming out.
-That time I _did_ hear the cat-flap go “flap”.
+That time I _did_ hear the cat-flap go “bang”.
 Gunk was walking around the house, calling my name (or something to that effect) trying to figure out where I was hiding.
 At least, that’s is what I assume she was doing.
 When she came into the bathroom, she was already complaining that, if I wanted to play hide-and-seek, I should:

 a) Tell her beforehand, so she wouldn’t have to guess which game we’re playing, and